ahmedhasandrlnd/dog_breed_classifier_capstone/README.md

 ### Reflection

 These are the intersting or difficult aspects of this present application:
-1. __GPU TRAINING__: The traing requires a lot of computational power and hence it is impossible to do the project without GPU.
-I have done the traing in my local laptop equipped with GTX 1060 GPU.
+1. __GPU TRAINING__: The training requires a lot of computational power and hence it is impossible to do the project without GPU.
+I have done the training in my local laptop equipped with GTX 1060 GPU.
 Even though it has 6GB RAM, but it happened that when I tried to train two transfer models on a same notebook, the GPU ran out of memory.
 So we train different transfer models in different notebooks to overcome the situation.
 1. __WEB DEPLOYMENT__: Due to some credit problem, we haven't tried to deploy our application in an external server.
 But we have used ngrok, which provide us a public URL for our application running in local web server.
 1. __KERAS vs PYTORCH__: Due to my prevoius familiarity with Pytorch, I have implemented all model using Pytorch instead of Keras with the approval of my mentor.